Supporting safer and more secure mental healthcare

 Systems integrated for safer and more secure mental healthcare services

-Designing a solution to address all the elements identified by a Risk Assessment often requires integration of several security systems.
-Integrating systems concentrates outputs and control systems at a central monitoring station.
+Designing a solution to address all the elements identified by a Risk Assessment often requires the integration of several security systems.
+Integrating systems concentrate outputs and control systems at a central monitoring station.
 This may be at an internal hospital security station or at an external monitoring station compliant with the requirements of the emergency services.

 - IP HD CCTV

-- IP networked, Hi Definition megapixel cameras, digital imaging recording
+- IP networked, Hi-Definition megapixel cameras, digital imaging recording

 - Deter and automatically detect and identify those exhibiting undesirable behaviour